 The angular part is continuous across $x_{min}$ as $N_{vac}^x(x_{min}) = 0$, while the radial part diverges (cfr.
 Eq.~\eqref{eq:psiprime}).
 This can simply be interpreted as a bug of the chart $x$ which ends at $x_{min}$.
-Changing instead to the coordinate $\lambda$. which can be extended across $x_{min}$, we find
+Changing instead to the coordinate $\lambda$, which can be extended across $x_{min}$, we find

-which is straight forward to prove to be continuous across the bounce.
+which is straightforward to prove to be continuous across the bounce.

-This identification has tremendous effect on the global causal structure.
+This identification has a tremendous effect on the global causal structure.
 First of all, we find that

 and therefore the evolution of matter is time-like during the full evolution, even in the re-expanding phase.
-As the spacetime region with $\text{sign}\left(N_{vac}^x\right) = -1$ is just the time-reverse of the other sign, all previous analysis of light rays remains unaltered, just in- and outgoing light rays are exchanged.
+As the spacetime region with $\text{sign}\left(N_{vac}^x\right) = -1$ is just the time-reverse of the other sign, all previous analysis of light rays remains unaltered, expect that the ingoing and outgoing light rays are exchanged.
 It is therefore again possible to sketch a Penrose diagram, which is now given in Fig.~\ref{fig:penrose2}.

-The minimal radius surface $x = x_{min}$ plays now the role of a transition surface.
+The minimal-radius surface $x = x_{min}$ now plays the role of a transition surface.
 However, this surface is time-like, rather than space-like and also does not transition between a trapped and an anti-trapped region.
-The areal radius reaches a minimal value and then continues into a parallel universe, the second branch which is usually found in LQC-like black hole models.
+The areal radius reaches a minimal value and then continues into a parallel universe, the second branch of which is usually found in LQC-like black hole models.
 Note that the spacetime is now incomplete.
 Before all light rays with $x < x_{out}$ were caught again by the matter surface (cfr.
 Fig.\ref{fig:penrose}).
-This is not true any more and outgoing light rays reach $x_{in}$ as is visible from the sketched Penrose diagram Fig.~\ref{fig:penrose2} and the computations in Sec.~\ref{sec:radialgeos}.
-The inner horizon is not any more covered by the surface $x = L(t)$ as in the original description.
+This is not true any more; outgoing light rays reach $x_{in}$ as is visible from the sketched Penrose diagram in Fig.~\ref{fig:penrose2} and the computations in Sec.~\ref{sec:radialgeos}.
+The inner horizon is no longer covered by the surface $x = L(t)$ as in the original description.

-One is tempted to extend the coordinates (which is not clear if possible due to non-covariance) to ``global Kruskal-Szekeres'' coordinates and cover also the regions behind $x_{in}$.
+One is tempted to extend the coordinates (the possibility of which is not clear due to non-covariance) to ``global Kruskal-Szekeres'' coordinates and cover also the regions behind $x_{in}$.
 This is not needed as we can match several patches together and identify them appropriately.
-We found the two solutions in in- and outgoing Painlevé-Gullstrand coordinates and can now repeatedly cover shared regions of them.
+We find the two solutions in ingoing and outgoing Painlevé-Gullstrand coordinates and can now repeatedly cover shared regions of them.
 This can be made mathematically exact.
 Consider the two solutions